-Tuition payments may be made via check, money order, bank draft, or credit card.
-For foreign students the most convenient method is to send a money order or use a credit card
+Tuition payments must be made in U.S. funds, via check, money order, bank draft, or credit card.
+For foreign students the most convenient method is to send a money order or use a credit card.
+Any payment that requires our staff to go collect, such as a telegram, will be subject to a service charge of at least \$25.00.
+At our CPA's insistance, we do not give out our bank information for transfers.